exercism/v3/languages/swift/exercises/concept/string-components/.docs/instructions.md

      there are sometimes spaces after each sentence that will need to be removed first_.
 2. The guard will tell you all the letters you've responded with at once:
    - You need to format the letters as a capitalized word
-   - and ask nicely, by appending `, please`
+   - and ask nicely, by appending `", please"`

 For example, the poem mentioned before is also _telestich_, which means that the last letter of each sentence form a word: